Clinician information

 Why recommend screening to your patients?

-Genetic carrier screening helps to inform reproductive decision-making and gives carrier couples (where both partners are carriers for CF or SMA or the female partner is a carrier for FXS) the opportunity to consider a range of reproductive options.
+Genetic carrier screening helps inform reproductive decision-making.
+For carrier couples (where both partners are carriers for autosomal recessive conditions like CF or SMA, or the female partner is a carrier for an X-linked condition like FXS), screening provides the opportunity to consider a range of reproductive options.

 Due to the recessive nature of these conditions, 88% of carriers have no family history.¹